Iswarya1808/online-boutique-ms/README.md

 web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Google uses this application to demonstrate the use of technologies like Kubernetes, GKE, Istio, Stackdriver, and gRPC.
-This application works on any Kubernetes cluster, like Google Kubernetes Engine (GKE).
+This application to demonstrate the use of technologies like Kubernetes (Azure), Istio, and gRPC.
+This application works on any Kubernetes cluster, like Azure
+Kubernetes Engine (AKS).
 It’s **easy to deploy with little to no configuration**.

 If you’re using this demo, please **★Star** this repository to show your interest!

-**Note to Googlers (Google employees):** Please fill out the form at [go/microservices-demo](http://go/microservices-demo).

 ## Screenshots